jlat07/Automation-Login/README.md

 **The script uses Selenium Webdriver to automate the process:**
 v1 uses the chrome browser, that opens up on the screen and carries out the process.
-v2 uses a headless browser, that carries out the process in the background.
+v2 uses a headless Chrome browser, that carries out the process in the background.

 **Adding terminal functionality**
 Set up a .bash/.zshrc alias to run the script from the terminal easily.